 Lauren was a student at Stage I for 15 years.
 She was in the Performing Company for 12 years and an assistant teacher for 6 years.
 She has performed at many competitions, benefits, and recitals.

-Through her dancing experience, Lauren was invited to New York twice where she participated in an acting program called Beginnings; both times being called back by interested agents, but declined both times because her love for home was too strong.
+Through her dancing experience, Lauren was invited to New York two where she participated in an acting program called Beginnings; both times being called back by interested agents, but declined both times because her love for home was too strong.
 As a student in performing company she traveled to Las Vegas for national competitions and also received the Steven Boyd Scholarship from Dance Makers Inc. Through these competitions and workshops, Lauren has studied under many master teachers and choreographers.
 Lauren has also participated in the American Girl Show at Conner Prairie.

 Lauren graduated from Greenwood Community High School where she was an active member of the Greenwood Dazzlers, where she was honored as MVP and All-American Dancer, Peer Mentor, Vice-president of the Booster Club, and on the Student Council.

-Lauren attends college at the University of Indianapolis where she graduated with a Bachelor’s of Science degree in Community Health Education.
+Lauren attended college at the University of Indianapolis where she graduated with a Bachelor’s of Science degree in Community Health Education.

 Mariel Greenlee, originally from Vestal, New York, received her early ballet training at Ballet Arts Theatre, Ithaca Ballet, the Joffrey Ballet School, and Ballet West Conservatory.
 Her Modern studies began at the University of Utah and continued at Point Park University where she received her B.A. in Dance and went on to study at Dance Alloy, Dance New Amsterdam, Paul Taylor, the David Parsons Workshop, STEPS, and the Martha Graham School.